martinclausen2/Lichtobjekt/README.md

 - The MCU does not switch the battery charger off, if the input voltage would lead to a thermal overload of the charging transistor
 The batch of pcb made is missing the required hardware prerequisites, the latest version contains the required circuits, but has not been manufactured yet.
 This PCB batch is also missing the MOSFET to shutdown the battery temperature and external voltage measurement.
 Due to the high leakage current of the charging transistor, the battery is drained with about 400µA also during power down.
+- The ioc file currently targets the STM32L151 which is not available anymore.
+The setup can easily be changed to the STM32L151A.

 # User Manual